CodinGame/codingame-game-engine/playground/core-concepts/core-3-game-manager.md

 ## Working with Guice

-Since the SDK uses injections to handle the instantiation of its different components, it is important to note a few things:
+Using Guice in your own code is totally optional but since the SDK uses injections to handle the instantiation of its different components, it is important to note a few things:
-- An injected field will be instantiated by Guice, those field with `@Inject` will always be `null` if you instantiate the class yourself.
+- An injected field will be instantiated by Guice, those fields with `@Inject` will always be `null` if you instantiate the class yourself using the `new` operator.
-- Any simple class can be injected into yout `Referee` and you can inject the `Referee` or `GraphicEntityModule` into any custom class.
+- Any simple class can be injected into your `Referee` and you can inject the `Referee` or `GraphicEntityModule` into any simple class.
+- Writing a lot of Guice code may cause the game to slow down.

 ### Example